TIBCOSoftware/snappydata/docs/install/install_on_premise.md

 If SSH is not supported then follow the instructions in the [Machines without a Shared Path](#machine-shared-path) section.

 <a id="machine-shared-path"></a>
-## Machines without a Shared Path
+## Machines without a shared path

 ### Prerequisites

 * Ensure that the **/etc/hosts** correctly configures the host and IP Address of each SnappyData member machine.

-* On each host machine, create a new member working directory for each SnappyData member, that you want to run the host. <br> The member working directory provides a default location for the log, persistence, and status files for each member, and is also used as the default location for locating the member's configuration files.
+* On each host, create a working directory for each SnappyData member, that you want to run on the host. <br> The member working directory provides a default location for the log, persistence, and status files for that member.
 <br>For example, if you want to run both a locator and server member on the local machine, create separate directories for each member.

-### To Configure the Cluster
+### To configure the cluster
 1. Copy and extract the downloaded binaries on each machine

 2. Individually configure and start each member

 !!!
 Note:
-	All configuration parameter are provided as command line arguments rather than reading from a conf file.
+	All configuration parameters are provided as command line arguments rather than reading from a conf file.

 The example below starts a cluster by individually launching locator, server and lead processes.